jchen6727/fanova/doc_src/manual.rst

     >>> Y = np.loadtxt(path + '/example_data/online_lda/online_lda_responses.csv', delimiter=",")
     >>> f = fANOVA(X,Y)

-This creates a new Fanova object and fits the Random Forest on the specified data set.
+This creates a new fANOVA object and fits the Random Forest on the specified data set.

 To compute now the marginal of the first parameter type:

     >>> f.quantify_importance((0, ))
         0.075414122571199116

-Fanova also allows to specify parameters by their names.
+fANOVA also allows to specify parameters by their names.

     >>> f.quantify_importance(("Col0", ))
     	0.075414122571199116